 Don’t forget to let your family and friends know about it and urge them to buy a pre-order copy.

-7. Book promotion
+7. Book promotion is essential

 Book promotion generally starts on the day your book goes on sale.

 There are many options for paid and free book promotion ideas.